Jestzer/Options.File.Checker/README.md

 To do:
 - Confirm how FlexLM actually handles RESERVE lines with NNU licenses and if needed, change code appropriately.
 - Throw an error if the ISSUED date preceeds your computer's date.
+- Finish "XP Edition" AKA the version I'm making on .NET Framework 4.0 for the lulz.
 - Print warnings when wild cards & IP addresses are used.
 - Print warning for MATLAB Parallel Server.
 - Make an options file creator/editor (now a separate project, see its GitHub page for more information.)